copernicus-mogley/zkav.club/README.md

 — Thomas Hunt ([Mad Bitcoins](https://x.com/MadBitcoins), [World Crypto Network](https://www.youtube.com/@Worldcryptonetwork))

 I've always been fascinated with how folks find things because it illustrates a unique mapping.
 On its face, this might seem insignificant, but if you study these mappings on a deeper level, you realize something special; a shielded truth.
-On my journey discovering Zcash, I randomly discovered AdjyLeak, and in conjunction, Zk Av Club.
+On my journey discovering Zcash, I randomly discovered Adjy Leak, and in conjunction, Zk Av Club.
 Through the club, I experienced not only my first time connecting with *many* like minded folks through live streaming, but also a vast archive of knowledge I didn't even know existed!
 If you like adventure, computer science, and community, I couldn't recommend a better environment to start your journey.

 — [dismad](https://x.com/dismad8), [ZecHub](https://zechub.wiki/)